 Are you looking for a nice way to acclimatize before doing a trekking in the Cordillera Blanca?
 Or are you quickly visiting the area of Huaraz after an itinerary through southern Peru?
-This two-day programme enables you to get into the local culture of the Callejón de Huaylas with its authentic communities, ancient traditions and sustainable livelihoods.
+This two-day programme enables you to get to know the local culture of the Callejón de Huaylas with its authentic communities, ancient traditions and sustainable livelihoods.

 Upon arrival in Vicos, you will walk between 30 and 90 minutes (depending on the lodge and everyone’s pace) to the lodge where you will stay for the next three days.
 During the hike, your local guide (Spanish speaking only) will explain everything you see and will answer all of your questions (a translator is optional).